 Whoever you are, whatever your struggles and temptations may be, you can overcome sin.
 For “We are more than conquerors through Him who loved us” (Romans 8:37).
 All you need to do is appreciate and act upon what already belongs to you in the person of Jesus Christ.
 Thus, you are assured success in whatever battle you may be combating, not because you are sufficient for the combat but because there are enormously powerful supplies at your fingertips, in Christ (2 Peter 1:4).

-As man, He met temptation, and overcame in the power given Him from God.
+As man, the Savior met temptation, and overcame in the power given Him from God.
 “God with us” (Matthew 1:23) is the guarantee of our freedom from sin, the guarantee of our power to obey the law of heaven.
 “With man this is impossible, but with God all things are possible” (Matthew 19:26).

 Jesus’ life attests that it is possible for us also to obey the law of God.
 “I can do all things through Christ which strengthens me” (Philippians 4:13).
 When the heavenly commands are truly followed, the Lord makes Himself responsible for the victory.
-In Christ there is power to accomplish every duty and power to repel temptation.
-In Him there is grace for daily growth and courage for battles, passion for service (1 John 5:4).
+In Christ, there is power to accomplish every duty and power to repel temptation.
+In Him, there is grace for daily growth, courage for battles, and passion for service (1 John 5:4).

 By His life and His death, Christ has accomplished victory over sin.
 Through His victory the government of God stands justified.
-Satan’s charges are negated, and his character revealed.
-The same victory that Christ gained is available to all that claim it by faith.
+Satan’s charges are negated, and his evil character revealed.
+And the same victory that Christ gained is available to all that claim it by faith.

 In His service,